 - Unlimited bandwidth

-- Limited storage (except on the Professional plan) but with 25% overage allowance at no cost
+- Limited storage space (except on the Professional plan) but with 25% overage allowance at no cost

 - Video podcast option for all plans above the Small plan